Skip to main content

 We poured one tablespoon and one cup of water on the underwear to evaluate their absorbencies.

-We chose some of the most popular pairs of incontinence products including disposable offerings from drugstore staples like Always and Depend and reusable products from period underwear brands Thinx and Knix.
+To determine the best incontinence underwear for women, we researched the most popular brands and styles, including disposable offerings from drugstore staples like Always and Depend, and reusable products from period underwear brands Thinx and Knix.

-Once we made our selections, we tested them for absorbency and durability in our lab and had testers wear each pair for two days to rate them for comfort and style.
+Once we made our selections, we tested them for absorbency and durability and had testers wear each pair for two days to rate them for comfort and style.

-Before trying on any leak proof underwear, we tested each panty’s absorbency with water in Reviewed’s labs.
-We performed two tests: On each pair, we spilled one tablespoon (the amount of leakage one might experience with mild incontinence) and one cup (about the average amount of urine one passes each bathroom visit) and evaluated how much liquid was absorbed and how much, if any, seeped through onto the towel placed below.
+Before trying on any incontinence underwear, we tested each panty’s absorbency with water We performed two tests: On each pair, we spilled one tablespoon (the amount of leakage one might experience with mild incontinence) and one cup (about the average amount of urine one passes each bathroom visit) and evaluated how much liquid was absorbed and how much, if any, seeped through onto the towel placed below.

-Then, the underwear went on to our wear testers, both women who experience minor stress incontinence as a result of having given birth.
-The testers were sent several pairs of the disposable underwear so they could test each for a few days, and they washed and re-wore the non-disposable pairs.
+Then, the underwear went on to our testers, both women who experience minor stress incontinence as a result of having given birth.
+We sent the testers several pairs of disposable underwear so they could test each for a few days, and they washed and wore the non-disposable pairs.

-All pairs were worn during occasions when the testers expected they might experience leakage, such as for workouts, long car rides, and hikes.
-We then totaled up the score for incontinence protection, comfort, fit, and quality to land on these picks.
+The testers wore all pairs during occasions when they anticipated experiencing leakage, such as during workouts, long car rides, and hikes.
+We then totaled up the score for incontinence protection, comfort, fit, and quality to find the best incontinence underwear for women.

 Meet the tester